 We created a website and added a few products.
 The first years were slow, but eventually the business began to grow.
 In 2005 Nancy quit her job at the school system to manage our own business.
 Her bosses thought she was nuts.

 It has been a wild ride and the business is doing just fine.
 We have a small store on the North Carolina side of the Tail and a couple of employees.
 We ship our products worldwide from our on-line store.
-We try to keep it all managable by just the two of us.
+We try to keep it all manageable by just the two of us.

-We've been through many stages .... we managed track days for a few years where riders can push their riding limits on closed road courses .... we've been through some twenty different motorcycles (now we are down to four in the garage) .... we've toured most of the south and some of the west .... we took up golf (now we do not have enough time for it) ....
+We've been through many stages .... we managed track days for a few years where riders can push their riding limits on closed road courses .... we've been through some twenty different motorcycles (now we are down to five in the garage) .... we've toured most of the south and some of the west .... we took up golf (now we do not have enough time for it) ....
 Nancy is an avid fitness enthusiast with her latest venture into cross fitness .... she has run many marathons, a number of ultras and half a dozen adventure races (crazy if you ask me).
 Now she is into bicycle riding.
 She has completed several century bicycle rides (100 miles) and has ridden the entire Blue Ridge Parkway (500 miles) in five days.
 She has done this on five different trips.

 Nancy has her own gym in the basement with more equipment than most professional gyms have.
 She works out everyday and sometimes twice.
 She rides her road bike in these mountains which is quite a feat in itself.